 A keyframe represents an instantaneous state of an image; it can be saved in a register (see "Registers" in Chapter 13 (Volume 2)) and recalled for reuse.
-By arranging a number of keyframes on the time axis, and interpolating between successive keyframes, you can create an effect in which there is a continuous change from each keyframe to the next.
+By arranging a number of keyframes on the time axis, and interpolating between successive keyframes, you can create a "key frame effect" in which there is a continuous change from each keyframe to the next.